brittmagee/ImaginationSoars-SEI23-Project3/readme.md

 # eCommerce Bookstore: Imagination Soars

 #### This React Application is the beginning stages of a fully functional eCommerce bookstore.
-Website users can view and add books to the
+Website users can view and add books to the page.
+Users will also be able to add and remove items from the shopping cart.

 ##### Important Links:
 [**Deployed Site**](https://tranquil-hollows-36268.herokuapp.com/)